redhat-openstack/website/source/uncategorized/rdo-test-day-september-2013.html.md

 # RDO Test Day September 2013

-We plan to hold an RDO test day on September 10th and 11th, 2013.
+We plan to hold a RDO **Havana** test day on September 10th and 11th, 2013.
 This will be coordinated through the #rdo channel on freenode, and through this wiki and RDO forums.

 You can read about the previous test day at <https://fedoraproject.org/wiki/Test_Day:2013-04-02_OpenStack> to get an idea of what's involved.
 More details will be posted here as they are available.